naccdata/system-design/src/markdown/01-system-landscape.md

 - Form responses – these are data collected from the completion of forms.
   Responses may be captured electronically using a system such as REDCap, or may be captured on paper and transcribed into a data file manually.
   NACC forms data is primarily responses for the Uniform Data Set and associated modules.
-- MR or PET Images – these are collected by imaging cores at research centers.
+- MR or PET Images – these are DICOM images collected by imaging cores at research centers.
   These are a series of images created during a single session, and have associated metadata in a DICOM header.
 - Other data – these could be images collected by visualization of neuropathology slides, audio/video files capturing interaction with the participant, movement sensor data, and EHR data.

 All data at NACC is associated with a participant who is given a NACC specific ID.
-This individual is also identified by a center ID and center-assigned participant ID.
+This individual is also identified by a center ID and center-assigned participant ID, but only the NACC ID are made public.

 Data stored at other sites is searchable at NACC.